OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 ```

 > [!NOTE]
 > Using `try...catch` inside or around a loop slows down your script.
-See [Avoid using `try...catch` blocks](web-client-performance.md#avoid-using-trycatch-blocks-in-or-around-loops) for more performance information.
+For more performance information, see [Avoid using `try...catch` blocks](web-client-performance.md#avoid-using-trycatch-blocks-in-or-around-loops).

 ## See also